Antony-gitau/FeatureCloud-Hackathon/README.md

 # FeatureCloud-Hackathon
-Documentation of my team during the FeatureCloud Hackathon
+Documentation of my team work during the FeatureCloud Hackathon